 This book was previously published under the title The Dalai Lama at Harvard.

-A translation of the ancient classic Stages of Meditation, by Kamalashila, with commentary from everyone’s favorite Buddhist teacher, the Dalai Lama.
+An accessible translation of the ancient classic handbook on Buddhist meditation by Kamalashila—with commentary from everyone’s favorite Buddhist teacher, the Dalai Lama

 His Holiness the Dalai Lama provides intimate details on advanced mind-training practices using visualization, reason, and contemplation.